peorth80/aws-developer-associate-notes-DVA-C02/3-aws-serverless/lambda.md

     - Possible use case: generate thumbnails for newly uploaded images
     - S3 event notification typically deliver events in seconds, sometimes it can take longer
     - If two writes are happening on a single, non-versioned object at the same time, it is possible that only one event gets delivered (solution: enable versioning on the S3 bucket)
+    - To calculate the concurrent executions we can use: _invocations x sec * average duration_

 ## AWS Lambda Event Source Mapping